CAWaterBoardDataCenter/water-data-challenge-project-repository/README.md

     -   Runs the `02_render_markdown_files/2_clean-html-files.R` script to do some minor editing of the rendered html files

-    -   (Optional) Previews the site by running a local web server
+    -   Previews the site by running a local web server

     Any of these parts can also be run individually as needed.

     More general instructions for rendering quarto websites with other tools / methods are available on the [quarto website](https://quarto.org/)

-6. Push the changes to the GitHub repository.
+6. If the website preview looks correct, push the changes to the GitHub repository.
+This will automatically update the online version of the site.

     -   Note: if you wanted to create a new website in a different repository, you'd need to follow [these instructions](https://quarto.org/docs/websites/publishing-websites.html#github-pages) to set up GitHub pages correctly.
 But you can ignore this if you're just making updates to this existing site.

 ### Additional Notes

 -   The `_quarto.yml` is used to specify high-level information about how the site is built, e.g., what input files to use, the output directory for rendered files, navigation bar specifications, site-wide formatting, etc.

 -   The home page for this site is created from the `index.qmd` file - this file can be edited directly, since it is not overwritten by the process used to rebuild the site; the `listing:` portion of the header info in this file specifies how the projects are listed on the homepage

 -   The `custom.scss` file specifies some custom formatting for the site (i.e., it overrides some of the default css)